ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_operation.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/9mE9QgAro8A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   1. Click the `HAND GUIDING` button to change the tab.
-  2. Holds the OpenManipulator by hand and click the toggle button to `TORQUE OFF`.
+  2. Holds the OpenManipulator-X by hand and click the toggle button to `TORQUE OFF`.
-  3. Move the OpenManipulator to the desired pose by hand.
+  3. Move the OpenManipulator-X to the desired pose by hand.
   4. Click the `SAVE JOINT POSE` to save the present pose.
   5. Repeat step 3 and 4 to create the demonstration.
   6. Click the toggle button to `TORQUE ON`